ansible-collections/ibm_zos_core/docs/source/modules/zos_job_submit.rst

 wait
   Wait for the Job to finish and capture the output.
 Default is false.

+  When *wait* is false or absent, the module will wait up to 10 seconds for the job to start, but will not wait for the job to complete.

-  User can specify the wait time, see option ``wait_time_s``.
+  If *wait* is true, User can specify the wait time, see option ``wait_time_s``.

   | **required**: False
   | **type**: bool

 wait_time_s
-  When wait is true, the module will wait for a maximum of 60 seconds by default.
+  When *wait* is true, the module will wait for the number of seconds for Job completion.

-  User can set the wait time manually in this option.
+  User can set the wait time manually with this option.

   | **required**: False
   | **type**: int